Paradox (warez)

 Paradox was originally formed in late 1989 by members of the Danish group Trilogy (Bad Boy, Black Hawk, Tas, Pcsu, QRD) and the French group M.A.D (Olivier, Stinger, The Surge, Clash, Tagada).
 They began by cracking Amiga software.
 The original group shut down voluntarily in 1991 when the most active members joined Quartex, but was later reborn under the leadership of 'Maximilien' in 1993, with ex-Quartex members Black Hawk and Paragon as co-founders.
 Maximilien worked previously for Nemesis, Crack Inc, Skid Row and Interpol (his first group as organiser) before finally joining Paradox.
 Paradox then moved into the Sega Genesis and SNES console scenes.
 They started cracking PC software in 1994.
 At the end of 2000, they cracked PlayStation game Spyro: Year of the Dragon, notable for the stringent anti-piracy measures programmed by Insomniac Games.
 Due to the extensive measures, the game's protection was initially not fully defeated, resulting in certain deliberately-programmed "glitches" to appear; Paradox released a fixed, working version for both NTSC and PAL versions two months later.
 In 2001, they released their last cracked game for PlayStation, and it was the popular video game Final Fantasy IX.
 In 2002, the team recruited computer black hat Evilgood, who is alleged to be one of the most qualified crackers of the time.
 His identity is still unknown.
 They have cracked games for other consoles and hand-held devices like the PlayStation, PlayStation 2, PlayStation Portable, Dreamcast, Nintendo 64, GameCube, Wii, and Xbox.

 Paradox has been noted to crack challenging dongle protections on a number of debugging and software development programs.
 The team also successfully found a method of bypassing activation in Windows Vista.
 This was accomplished by emulating an OEM machine's BIOS-embedded licensing information and installing an OEM license.
 However, with Windows Vista Service Pack 1, this crack no longer works correctly; later crack tools exist that could remove Paradox's cracking method.
 In 2009, Paradox was first group to release SLIC 2.1 details and a working crack for Windows 7.
 In July 2020, the group released an up to date crack for Monster Hunter World: Iceborne for PC, a game protected by Denuvo Anti-Tamper, a protection widely known for being hard to crack.
+In December 2024, a modified copy of Dragon Ball Z: Budokai Tenkaichi 3, titled Dragon Ball Z: Budokai Tenkaichi 4, began circulating online with a Paradox/B.A.D intro.
 Paradox had members such as D3stY (d3zxor) and Genius specialized in dongle reverse engineering and patching for hardware dongles such as Rainbow Computer - Sentinel Dongle.